Scope language syntax reference

 When you define scopes, you can use logical operators:

 Also, you can use parentheses to join logical operators into groups.
 For example, the following scope includes either <a> and <c>, or <b> and <c>:

 You can make a new scope from several existing scopes.
 In this case, you can reference the existing scopes by using

 $Scope1||$Scope2 pattern places in a scope all files from

-Scopes are defined in the Scopes dialog box in the following ways:
+Scopes are defined in the Scopes dialog in the following ways:

-- Specify file masks in the Pattern text box, or click and type the pattern in the editor.
+In the Pattern field, specify file masks.
+Alternativlely, click the Expand button and type the pattern in the editor.

 - Using the Mouse Pointer

-Based on the inclusion/exclusion of file and directories, AppCode creates an expression and displays it in the Pattern field.
+When you click the buttons, AppCode creates an expression and displays it in the Pattern field.